nim-lang/Nim/doc/contributing.rst

 a string represenation that doesn't.
 These run-time breaking changes must start in the state "opt-in" via a new `-d:nimPreviewX` or command line flag and then should become the new default later, in follow-up versions.
-This way users can track regressions more easily.
-(And no, "git bisect" is not an acceptable alternative.)
+This way users can track regressions more easily. ("git bisect" is not an acceptable alternative, that's for Nim compiler developers, not for Nim users.)

 Above all else, additive approaches that don't change existing behaviors should be preferred.